RedvsGreen-org/Docs/docs/source/gettingstarted.rst

 For uptime concers go with option 1, for security concerns go with options 2.

-As always the traffic to and from the monitoring device should be limited.
+.. note:: As always the traffic to and from the monitoring device should be limited.
 Escpecially true if you are using it to store backups with oxidized which uses SSH.
 More on how to secure this is in the oxidized chapter.

 Management IP
 ------------